-- Over 75% of non-Dairy illnesses were attributed to Chicken, Other Seafood, Vegetable Row Crops, Turkey, and Seeded Vegetables. - No statistically significant differences in the estimated attribution percentages were found among most food categories. - No illnesses were attributable to Eggs, Grains-Beans, or Sprouts. - An attribution percentage for Dairy is not presented partly because most foodborne Campylobacter outbreaks were associated with unpasteurized milk, which is not widely consumed (the unadjusted Dairy attribution percentage was 68.7% and was less than 10% for all other food categories).
-The adjusted Chicken attribution percentage increased from 9.5% to 30.3% after removing Dairy.
+- Almost 80% of non-Dairy illnesses were attributed to Chicken, Other Seafood, Turkey, Vegetable Row Crops, and Seeded Vegetables. - The credibility interval for Chicken did not overlap with the credibility intervals for the other food categories, indicating a statistically significant higher estimated attribution percentage for Chicken than for any other food category. - No statistically significant differences in the estimated attribution percentages were found among most other food categories. - No illnesses were attributable to Eggs, Grains-Beans, or Sprouts. - An attribution percentage for Dairy is not presented partly because most foodborne Campylobacter outbreaks were associated with unpasteurized milk, which is not widely consumed (the unadjusted Dairy attribution percentage was 67.6% and was less than 10% for all other food categories).
+The adjusted Chicken attribution percentage increased from 13.1% to 40.6% after removing Dairy.